stellaroux/Viz_ADA/index.md

 ## … and often very gendered ones.
 (Part 2)

-Below is a directed graph represening the interactions between speakers and subjects but this time the graph is generated with the occupation and gender of each person as a comparison key.
+Below is a directed graph representing the interactions between speakers and subjects but this time the graph is generated with the occupation and gender of each person as a comparison key.
 Nodes and edges in blue and red concern respectively males and females.

 <iframe src="./docs/nt_2015.html"  width=800 height=1200 id="graph2"></iframe>